Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

     1. (`ncn-m#`) Upgrade the remaining storage nodes serially.

         **NOTE** This creates an additional, separate Argo workflow for upgrading NCN storage nodes.
 The Argo workflow name will include the string `ncn-lifecycle-rebuild`.
 If monitoring progress with the Argo UI, remember to include these workflows.

+        The remaining storage nodes should be specified in a comma seperated list.
+        This example is upgrading `ncn-s002,ncn-s003,ncn-s004`.
+This should be changed based on the number of storage nodes on a system.

         ```bash
         /usr/share/doc/csm/upgrade/scripts/upgrade/ncn-upgrade-worker-storage-nodes.sh ncn-s002,ncn-s003,ncn-s004 --upgrade